 - Set hard, externally-verified delivery conditions tied to leadership tenure: if specific programmes do not reach specific adoption milestones by specific dates (not self-reported), leadership is replaced.
 Not reshuffled.
 Replaced.

-- Conduct patient safety triage — independent clinical safety review of every live national system with documented incident history: WPAS (linked to at least one patient death), eMPI (patient record mixups), WCCG (running on unsupported technology for 8+ years against repeated technical staff warnings), WICIS (“effectively still on pause”), RISP (global worklist issue threatening cross-Wales image viewing), PSBA-class shared infrastructure (a single failure took O365, EPMA, RISP, and radiology offline simultaneously across NHS Wales in March 2026), and the DHCW data centre supplier (whose cooling failover failed in July 2024 and again in near-identical fashion in June 2025, taking 32 services offline each time).
+- Conduct patient safety triage — independent clinical safety review of every live national system with documented incident history: WPAS (documented patient-safety risk), eMPI (patient record mixups), WCCG (running on unsupported technology for 8+ years against repeated technical staff warnings), WICIS (“effectively still on pause”), RISP (global worklist issue threatening cross-Wales image viewing), PSBA-class shared infrastructure, and the data-centre estate.
 Pause systems where the safety case is unsupported.
 Publish findings.

 - Reset the non-executive board — replace the executive and audit the non-executive board against published competency criteria.
 Sub-committees that produced zero corrective actions across eighteen consecutive months — the Performance and Delivery Committee from May 2024 to May 2025 — must be reconstituted with technical NEDs.
 The departures of Rowan Gardner, Simon Jones, and Ruth Glazzard between 2025 and 2026 removed the sharpest governance voices on the board; the reset must replace them with people capable of asking the questions Gardner asked.

-- Disclose the patronage pipeline — full audit of declarations of interest across DHCW history, with specific examination of the 33 instances where directors declared “nil” while holding undisclosed Professor of Practice titles (Thomas 10, Evans 10, Hurle 8, Hall 5) and the 45 further instances of undeclared interests at specific meetings.
-The December 2020 UWTSD professorships awarded to three executive directors four months before DHCW’s founding board are examined as a structural finding — the patronage architecture that pre-credentialed the executive cohort — not as a compliance lapse.
-The ABUHB CEO succession (three NHS Wales CEOs from one health board, via Goodall and Paget) is examined for its bearing on appointments at DHCW.
+- Disclose the patronage pipeline — full audit of declarations of interest across DHCW history, examining the instances where directors recorded “nil” on the register while interests were, in fact, held.
+The ABUHB CEO succession (three NHS Wales CEOs from one health board, through a long-running patronage pipeline) is examined for its bearing on appointments at DHCW.

 Why first: Every subsequent intervention depends on leadership that is competent, accountable, and committed to delivery over self-preservation.
 Implementing transparency dashboards under leadership that blocks websites and suppresses data is futile.
 Embedding clinical teams under leadership that overrides technical experts is futile.
-Reviewing patient safety under leadership that has presided over WPAS-linked patient harm without consequence is, on the evidence, performative.
-And every credible body of digital-delivery research — Edmondson, Google’s Project Aristotle, the DORA State of DevOps studies — identifies psychological safety as the structural prerequisite the rest of the work assumes; leadership that approves a Compassionate Leadership Pledge in under fifteen seconds at the same board meeting where 65% of staff report burnout, then presides over that figure rising to 68.9% twelve months later, sits at the inverse of that prerequisite and cannot remediate it from inside.
+And no intervention lands while the cultural prerequisite is inverted — the record is unambiguous.
 The eight actions above run in parallel from Month 0 — none can wait.